Car Camping

 Current Generation (2023-Present)

-The fifth-generation Sportage offers competitive dimensions:
+The fifth-generation Sportage is surprisingly accommodating for car camping, offering competitive dimensions:

 • Cargo length (seats folded): 72-75 inches

-• Cargo width (between wheel wells): 42-44 inches**
+• Cargo width (between wheel wells):

 Best Mattress Options for Sportage Camping